OSGeo/gdal/gdal/doc/source/drivers/raster/sentinel2.rst

 SENTINEL2 -- Sentinel-2 Products
 ================================

+.. shortname:: SENTINEL2

 Driver for Sentinel-2 Level-1B, Level-1C and Level-2A products.
-(GDAL >=
-2.1).
 Starting with GDAL 2.1.3, Level-1C with "Safe Compact" encoding are also supported.

 The SENTINEL2 driver will be used if the main metadata .xml file at the